ministryofjustice/laa-secure-document-storage-api/README.md

 ### Github Actions

-We have a basic pipeline configured to deploy to dev and test, it is early days and this will need ot be further refined to suit our working practices, this change is largely there to give a glimpse of what we can do with github actions and the cloud platform and how to set them up.
+We have a basic pipeline configured to deploy to dev and test, it is early days and this will need to be further refined to suit our working practices, this change is largely there to give a glimpse of what we can do with github actions and the cloud platform and how to set them up.

-As a bonus we are suing environments feature in github and i have temporarily put in a restriction that someone from the sds team has to approve the deployment, we can restrict this further for higher environments or remove it altogether.
+As a bonus we are using the environments feature in github and I have temporarily put in a restriction that someone from the sds team has to approve the deployment, we can restrict this further for higher environments or remove it altogether.